-This course is aimed at student and professional geologists who are expected to work, or anticipate working in regions where polyphase deformation and metamorphism have affected mainly meta-sedimentary sequences.
+This course is aimed at both student and professional geologists who are expected to work, or anticipate working, in regions where polyphase deformation and metamorphism have affected mainly metasedimentary sequences.

-This course is suitable for student and professional geologists, environmental scientists and geo-engineers who need to gain understanding of Quaternary mapping techniques.
+This course is suitable for student geologists, professional geologists, environmental scientists and geoengineers who need to gain understanding of Quaternary mapping techniques.

-This field course is suitable for students and professional geologists, environmental scientists, and geo-engineers wishing to gain a greater understanding of upland Quaternary deposits and the techniques used to map them.
+This field course is suitable for student geologists, professional geologists, environmental scientists and geoengineers wishing to gain a greater understanding of upland Quaternary deposits and the techniques used to map them.

-This course provides a practical introduction for geomorphological interpretation primarily using UK examples.
+This course provides a practical introduction to geomorphological interpretation, primarily using UK examples.